 LED Holiday Lights: Not the Law, but the Smart Thing to Do

-For the first time, a majority of Americans are aware that the traditional incandescent light bulb that you might screw into a light socket is being phased out in favor of more efficient choices, a new poll shows.
-But people are still confused about what’s covered and some still think the federal government has “banned” the incandescent light bulb.
-(For the record, it hasn’t.
+For the first time, a new poll shows that a majority of Americans are aware that the traditional incandescent light bulb (that you would screw into a light socket) is being phased out, in favor of more energy efficient choices.
+But people are still confused about what’s covered, and some still think the federal government has “banned” the incandescent light bulb.
+(For the record, it hasn't.
 The Energy Independence and Security Act of 2007 passed under President George W. Bush simply sets higher efficiency standards that the older bulbs can’t meet.)

-But as this article from the Associated Press makes clear, a quieter revolution has already taken place in the holiday lighting industry.
-A growing number of homeowners, municipalities and businesses have already switched to LED lights to illuminate their holidays.
-It hasn’t been sparked by any government regulation, but by the simple calculus that shows LED lights, which last longer and is typically ten times more efficient than classic light bulbs, make sense for the planet and for your pocketbook.
+But as we have seen, a quieter revolution is already taking place in the holiday lighting industry.
+A growing number of homeowners, municipalities and businesses, have already switched to LED lights to illuminate their holidays.
+It hasn’t been sparked by any government regulation, but by the simple calculus that shows LED lights (which last longer and are typically ten times more efficient than classic light bulbs) make sense for the planet and for your pocketbook.